History of Cleveland Clinic: Disaster and recovery

 On May 15, 1929, nitrocellulose x-ray films stored in the basement of the outpatient building ignited.
 An explosion sent a cloud of toxic oxides of nitrogen and carbon though the building.
 One hundred and twenty-three people lost their lives, and ninety-two others were injured.
 Among the dead were forty-three Clinic employees, including co-founder John Phillips, many of whom died from smoke inhalation after heroic efforts to save the lives of their patients.
 A dozen investigating agencies were not able to determine a single cause for the Cleveland Clinic fire of 1929.
 Cleveland Clinic's own inquiry narrowed the possible causes down to three: spontaneous combustion caused by heat; a discarded cigarette or match; contact with an extension cord light hung over a stack of films.

-Philanthropist Samuel Mather formed a committee of 36 community leaders to help Cleveland Clinic reestablish itself in temporary quarters across the street.
+Philanthropist Samuel Livingston Mather II formed a committee of 36 community leaders to help Cleveland Clinic reestablish itself in temporary quarters across the street.
 Patient care services resumed five days later.
 The 1921 building was completely renovated, and a new three story clinic building, with a new main entrance, was added in 1931.
 All debts were repaid by 1941.